carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

 * "%h" expands out to the hostname of the machine running the program.

+* "%t" expands out to the value of the ``TMPDIR`` environment variable.
+On Darwin, this is typically set to a temporary scratch directory.

 * "%Nm" expands out to the instrumented binary's signature.
 When this pattern is specified, the runtime creates a pool of N raw profiles which are used for on-line profile merging.
 The runtime takes care of selecting a raw profile